 Red Hook, Brooklyn

-Red Hook is home to NYC's second largest public housing projects, The Red Hook Houses, so we also have a large community of need.
+Red Hook is home to NYC's second largest public housing projects, the Red Hook Houses, so we also have a large community of need.
 This inspires much programming at our diverse and creative socially-oriented non-profits.
-Their programs also create other reasons to visit Red Hook:
+Their programs create other reasons to visit Red Hook.

 Many of our bars and eateries serve as cultural centers by hosting host bands, readings, and events.

 Supporting the community development of Red Hook is part of PortSide's mission.
 Our Red Hook WaterStories project provides educational and cultural experiences to residents of Red Hook that also create an attraction and destination that brings visitors and investors to Red Hook.